Gupta-amardeep/Tform-S3-creation/README.md

 ## AWS S3 bucket Terraform creation

 Terraform module which create S3 bucket on AWS with atmost features provided by Terraform AWS provider.
-We can add additional inputs like policy, logging, replication etc. as per system design.
+We can also add additional inputs like policy, logging, replication etc. as per system design.

 Here we can use count, each, for_each to iterate over same definition to create multiple buckets.